 1) Seed-dispersal caused amphibians by feeding them.

-Little doubt fish evolved to feed on the nutritious water-borne seeds and spores, which at first had no protection from animal consumption.
-And little doubt the struggle for nutrition drove some fish to begin entering shallower and shallower waters, and then finally on dry land to get more of the nutritious seeds.
+Fish evolved to feed on the nutritious water-borne seeds and spores, which at first had no protection from animal consumption.
+And little doubt, the struggle for nutrition drove some fish to begin entering shallower and shallower waters, and then finally on dry land to get more of the nutritious seeds.

 Now rains would occasionally wash the seeds of nearby plants into the waterways, so many plants that were merely near rivers (and small tributaries) were also being favored by river-based seed dispersal.
 These probably evolved to drop their seeds throughout the year because heavy rain would carry would often carry their seeds away.
 Therefore we imagine that the areas around the world’s rivers and brooks were full of nutritious seeds until the arrival of the proto-amphibian fish.

 At some point, a remarkable thing happened.
 Some undigested seeds began passing through this terrestrial fish and onto land, some distance along the river, and far from where the seeds came from.
-Once this seed-dispersal symbiosis evolved, the plants participating in it had an advantage over the rest of the plant species.
-And at the same time, the “land-fish” eating their seeds were spreading the territory of their symbiots, so their food supply was constantly being enlarged by their own feeding.
+Once this seed-dispersal symbiosis evolved, the plants participating in it had an advantage (a seed and territory spreading advantage) over all the other plant species.
+And at the same time, the “land-fish” eating the seeds of these plants were spreading the territory of their symbiots, so their food supply was constantly being enlarged by their own feeding.

 Here is an Axolotl, a salamander with external respiratory organs.
-Presumably the walking on land evolved before the ability to breathe air.
+This animal shows us how walking on land evolved before the ability to breathe air.

-The limiting factor seems to have been the ability of the fish to breathe air and move far from the water in search of seeds.
-And the individual fish that could do this was both best at dispersing seeds, and best and finding ample food.
+Thus the initial limiting factor seems to have been the ability of the fish to breathe air and move far from the water in search of seeds.
+And the individual fish that could do this was both best at finding food and dispersing the seeds of its symbiots.
 Thus the benefits of seed spreading favored the fish that could venture farther and farther onto the land to find seeds to eat and spread.
-And this is where the amphibians came from, beginning about 370-mya.
+And this is the evolutionary hurdle that caused the amphibians, beginning about 370-mya.
 This is also where the conifers (pine, juniper, holly), apparently came from, also about 370-mya.
 The timing coincidence is because the two were apparently symbiots.

 2) Seed-spreading caused reptiles by feeding them.
 Seed spreading pulled vertebrate life far from the water by feeding it.